$0 Nunavut Homeschool Quick-Start Checklist

 DEA reviewers in Nunavut's small communities often know the families involved.
 The EPP review is less adversarial than in some southern jurisdictions.
 What reviewers are looking for is evidence that you've thought seriously about your child's education and have a coherent plan — not that you're replicating exactly what a school would deliver.

-Your EPP should also address the bi-annual review process.
+Your EPP should also address the twice-yearly review process.
 Be specific about what you'll document and how you'll demonstrate progress.
-For a child with complex needs, saying "I will maintain a portfolio of work samples, activity logs, and developmental notes, reviewed bi-annually with the principal" is clearer and more reassuring than a vague commitment to ongoing assessment.
+For a child with complex needs, saying "I will maintain a portfolio of work samples, activity logs, and developmental notes, reviewed twice yearly with the principal" is clearer and more reassuring than a vague commitment to ongoing assessment.

 Curriculum Approaches That Work Well for Diverse Learners